isomerpages/mlaw-cmc/_press-room/announcements/_posts/2007-01-11-undergraduates-help-spread-peer-mediation-to-the-young.md

 In turn, the team of six SMU undergraduates will coach a group of Primary Four and Five prefects from a local primary school in leadership, team building and peer mediation skills, as a module under their tertiary curriculum.

+ As part of a long term strategy to nurture a mediation culture, the CMU will continue to engage and lend support to such volunteer efforts to promote greater public awareness about mediation and its benefits.